This is the multi-page printable view of this section. Click here to print.

 LB Server Group

-The elements that make up the LB server group are as follows.
-Traffic is delivered to members of the LB server group according to the settings of each component.
+The components that make up the LB server group are as follows.
+According to the settings for each component, traffic is delivered to members of the LB server group.

 |---|---|